Oklahoma: Media

 Oklahoma City and Tulsa are the 45th- and 61st-largest media markets in the United States as ranked by Nielsen Media Research.
 The state's third-largest media market, Lawton-Wichita Falls, Texas, is ranked 149th nationally by the agency.
 Broadcast television in Oklahoma began in 1949 when KFOR-TV (then WKY-TV) in Oklahoma City and KOTV-TV in Tulsa began broadcasting a few months apart.
 Currently, all major American broadcast networks have affiliated television stations in the state.

-The state has two primary newspapers.
+Oklahoma has two primary newspapers.
 The Oklahoman, based in Oklahoma City, is the largest newspaper in the state and 54th-largest in the nation by circulation, with a weekday readership of 138,493 and a Sunday readership of 202,690.
 The Tulsa World, the second-most widely circulated newspaper in Oklahoma and 79th in the nation, holds a Sunday circulation of 132,969 and a weekday readership of 93,558.
 Oklahoma's first newspaper was established in 1844, called the Cherokee Advocate, and was written in both Cherokee and English.
 In 2006, there were more than 220 newspapers in the state, including 177 with weekly publications and 48 with daily publications.

-The state's first radio station, WKY in Oklahoma City, began broadcasting in 1920.
+Oklahoma's first radio station, WKY in Oklahoma City, began broadcasting in 1920.
 In 2006, there were more than 500 radio stations in Oklahoma broadcasting with various local or nationally owned networks.
 Five universities in Oklahoma operate non-commercial, public radio stations/networks.

 Oklahoma has a few ethnic-oriented TV stations broadcasting in Spanish and Asian languages, and there is some Native American programming.
 TBN, a Christian religious television network, has a studio in Tulsa, and built its first entirely TBN-owned affiliate in Oklahoma City in 1980.